 “This is an imaginary entity that we invented for a reason,” he says.
 “Like all the rest of the imaginary entities that we invented, like cultures, countries, and religious ideas and gods and monetary systems and education systems and money and time.”

-In the grand scheme of evolution, it’s all relatively new in the grand scheme of things, this “bio-subjective reality” of ours, which is why it’s a very confusing for our reptile brain to process, creating anxiety, instability and fear.
+In the grand scheme of evolution, it’s all relatively new, this “bio-subjective reality” of ours, which is why it’s a very confusing for our brain to process, creating anxiety, instability and fear.

 The connection to health comes when we factor in a move from hunter-gatherer roaming, climbing and surviving to the repetitive movements we adopted as we evolved — like those involved in farming, and using our mobile phones — as well as an increasingly convenient and sedentary lifestyle.

 “Animals and humans both have immune systems that are built on our ability to express energy that is inside the body,” he explains.
 “Energy that goes in must be expressed out; if it isn’t, it goes to the weakest part of our body, and it spreads.”

 The Nir Levi Method is a counter-measure to all this: a body reading and treatment approach that is deeply rooted in Eastern medicine, using different kinds of stimulation on qi (energy) points located along the body’s meridians.

 The goal is to stimulate these points, release muscle tension and create energy movement, all helping the body to heal.

 Nir sees a lot of different people, all seeking to feel better, more connected, less anxious and fearful.
-Maybe even to root out physical pain and process past painful experiences, as I am.
+Maybe even to root out physical pain and process past painful experiences.
 He sees some very sick clients, with a variety of health problems.
 On his most recent visit, he had two women in their 30s, each told their cancer has progressed to a point doctors can do nothing more.
 Both were left with the realization that everything they thought was important wasn’t, he says, with resignation and recognition.